lucaspetry/trajectory-data/ais_usa/README.md

   2. **Processing the data:** `process_ais_files.py` can be used for curating the data.
 It merges files of different zones into a single file, one for each month/year pair.
 Three new columns are added in the processed files: `Zone` (the zone file from where the record was extracted), `VesselTypeGroup` and `VesselTypeDescription` (type information gathered from the `vessel_types.csv` file).
 Lastly, the data is sorted in ascending order by `DateTime` and `IMO`, respectively.
-Be aware that the files are fully loaded in memory for this last step (I am currently working on sorting files using unix sort).
+Be aware that the files are fully loaded in memory.

 ## Local Climatological Data (LCD)
 - Description: Hourly observations of temperature, precipitation, sky conditions, etc. The data is collected at stations located on the ground.